meroo893/HackAUBG-6.0/README.md

-# SelfCare Insurance Finder
+# SefeCare Insurance Finder

-Welcome to the **SelfCare Insurance Finder**, the ultimate platform dedicated to simplifying your search for the perfect car insurance.
+Welcome to the **SaveCare Insurance Finder**, the ultimate platform dedicated to simplifying your search for the perfect car insurance.
 In a world where choice can be overwhelming, we're here to guide you towards making informed decisions that align with your unique needs, background, and financial situation. 🚗💖

-## About SelfCare Insurance Finder
+## About SefeCare Insurance Finder

 Our mission is simple yet profound: to empower you in finding car insurance that not only offers the best value but also resonates with your personal and financial circumstances.
 We understand that everyone's journey is different—what works for one, might not work for another.
-That's why SelfCare Insurance Finder is designed to personalize recommendations based on your credit score, driving history, and more.
+That's why SaveCare Insurance Finder is designed to personalize recommendations based on your credit score, driving history, and more.

 ## Features